stevehjohn/OcpCoreChess/README.md

 ## Code Cleanup TODOs

-- One instance of `Moves` class.
-- Separate out queueing logic from `Core`.
 - Find a nice way to integrate PerfTree.
 - Standardise uses of `Plane`, `Colour` and `Kind`.